 Planning family holidays in Phuket or Koh Samui and accommodating the needs of everybody is no easy feat.
 The mind boggles with such a wide range of both indoor and outdoor activities available.
 What are the most reputable and safe options, and which activity could satisfy everyone equally – from the oldest to the youngest?
 Staying at an Elite Haven makes the decision-making process simple.
 Not only will you receive the attentive care and local tips from your dedicated Villa Manager, but you also have the assurance of the Elite Havens’ Concierge to assist with all your booking requirements and to personally manage your experience.
 So, you can sit back, relax and simply enjoy your holiday.

-Phang Nga Bay, with its magical hidden lagoons and towering limestone karsts, is a sea kayaker’s dream.
+With its magical hidden lagoons and towering limestone karsts, this is a sea kayaker’s dream.
 Day trips from Phuket accommodate paddlers of all ages* and abilities and are a wonderful way to discover this unique seascape.
 Alternatively, ride the waves aboard a traditional long-tail fishing boat, or charter a luxury sail or motor yacht for the day.

 *If your kids are very young, we recommend checking with the tour organiser before you book, as full-day trips may not be suitable.
 The Elite Concierge can help craft an itinerary for family holidays in Phuket.

-Bikes, Boats and Beaches.
 If you fancy something a little more energetic, we highly recommend a day out with Andaman Nature Tours (Feel Phuket).
-This three-in-one tour starts with a boat trip over to one of Phuket sister islands Koh Yao Noi.
+This three-in-one tour starts with a boat trip over to one of Phuket’s sister islands, Koh Yao Noi.
 From here, saddle up for a bike ride.
 The terrain is relatively easy-going and the scenery is stunning.
 You’ll ride through paddy fields and meet local farmers who are the real organic hipsters, then up into the rubber plantations.
 For your lunch stop, hop aboard a traditional fishing boat and cruise to a secluded palm-fringed white sandy beach, then back on the boat to finish the tour with a ride alongside the beach.
 This one is more suitable for family holidays in Phuket with older children.

-The Ice Arena Phuket.
-If all that tropical sun should get to be too much, why not escape the heat with a visit to Phuket’s coolest attraction.
-On-ice activities at Phuket’s brand new (opened 2018) rink are designed to suit all ages and abilities, from one-hour skate sessions, family events and beginner lessons, to figure skating and hockey lessons.
+If all that tropical sun is getting too much, escape the heat with a visit to Phuket’s coolest attraction.
+On-ice activities at Phuket’s cool ice rink are designed to suit all ages and abilities.
+From one-hour skate sessions, family events and beginner lessons, to figure skating and hockey lessons, there’s something for everyone.
 Skate hire is included in the price of admission and warm jackets are available to rent, but you’ll need to wear long pants and take some long socks to prevent boot rub!
 The ice rink is suitable for children age three and over (but 3-5-years old must be accompanied) and spectators can enjoy views from the side or from the second floor overlooking the ice rink.

-Phuket Elephant Sanctuary, located in the lush tropical jungles of Phuket’s east coast, bordering the Khao Phra Thaeo National Park, is an idyllic retirement home for elephants who have had exhausting lives, either in the logging trade or working in the many elephant trekking companies around Thailand.
+Located in the lush tropical jungles of Phuket’s east coast, the sanctuary borders the Khao Phra Thaeo National Park.
+It is an idyllic retirement home for elephants who have had exhausting lives, either in the logging trade or working in the many elephant trekking companies around Thailand.
 Morning and afternoon visits offer the chance to spend time among these majestic creatures in their natural habitat.
 No rides, tricks or shows here, just elephants being elephants.

-EasyKart at Chaweng Lake makes a good pit stop for thrill-seekers.
-You’ll find a beginner go-karting track for children and first-time karters as well as an 800-metre racing track for experienced drivers, which is designed to make sure racing is fast but safe.
+This game zone at Chaweng Lake makes a good pit stop for thrill-seekers.
+You’ll find a beginner go-karting track for children and first-time karters.
+Plus, there’s an 800-metre racing track for experienced drivers, which is designed to make sure racing is fast but safe.
 They also provide low-speed karts and two-seater karts for children too young to drive by themselves.
 On both tracks, timing results are automatically printed out after each race.

-Samui Elephant Sanctuary focuses on observing retired elephants in their natural habitat.
-The tours follow a very relaxed programme, starting with an educational video about the plight of Thailand’s working elephants.
-Visitors will then be invited to walk in the sanctuary, help to feed the elephants with fruit and vegetables for their breakfast or supper, then watch them socialising, bathing and just doing what elephants do.
+This sanctuary focuses on observing retired elephants in their natural habitat.
+The tours follow a very relaxed programme.
+It starts with an educational video about the plight of Thailand’s working elephants.
+You are then invited to walk around the sanctuary, help feed the elephants with fruit and vegetables for their breakfast or supper, and watch them socialising, bathing and just doing what elephants do.
 No circus tricks or elephant rides here, just a privileged opportunity to learn more about these majestic, gentle creatures.